 We Don’t Listen Well

-Sharon Drew Morgen sets this issue up well (see The Discipline of Listening):
+Sharon Drew Morgen sets this issue up well:

 THE PROBLEM WITH GOAL-CENTERED LISTENING

 As a coach to coaches, sellers, and managers, I’m painfully aware of how sellers often listen only to ‘recognize a need’, or coaches listen for a problem they’ve had success resolving before, or managers listen for a difficulty they know how to regulate.

 By listening for something specific, we end up taking away a myth as meaning.

 With mis-characterized and potentially inaccurate data (compounded over the length of the conversation), we then have no accurate data with which to base follow-on decisions, not to mention that everyone potentially walks away from the conversation with mistaken beliefs, feelings, and expectations.

 And then we blame the Other for any failure.
 Sadly, because our brains don’t tell us they have misunderstood or biased what was meant (we actually believe we’ve ‘heard’ accurately), we’re rarely aware that we have missed the meaning or the possibility, until it’s too late.”